-All hosts of any guest or guests within the State of Hawai'i shall be responsible for ensuring their guest or guests abide by the mandatory self-quarantine set forth in Section A above.
+All hosts of any guest(s) within the State of Hawai'i shall be responsible for ensuring their guest(s) abide by the mandatory self-quarantine set forth in Sections IV.A and B above.
+A commercial lodging that implements single-use room keys to ensure compliance with the mandatory self-quarantine shall not be liable under this paragraph but shall promptly notify law enforcement if it determines a guest(s) has violated self-quarantine.

-Any host violates this section if the host intentionally, knowingly, or recklessly fails to notify law enforcement immediately when a guest or guests subject to the self-quarantine fails to enter or remain within the confines of their designated quarantine location.
+Any host violates this section if the host intentionally, knowingly, or recklessly fails to notify law enforcement immediately: when a guest(s) subject to the self-quarantine fails to remain within the confines of their designated quarantine location or when a guest(s) subject to self-quarantine obtains subsequent lodging with the host after leaving the confines of their designated quarantine location during their period of self-quarantine.

-It shall be the duty of all hosts to ascertain the period of self-quarantine for their guest or guests and to determine whether or not their guest or guests remain confined to their designated quarantine location throughout the period of self-quarantine.
-It shall not be a defense to a violation of this section that the host did not know the period of self-quarantine for their guest or guests, that they did not know that their guest or guests were subject to the mandatory self-quarantine, or that they did not know that their guest or guests had failed to enter or remain within the confines of the designated quarantine location.
+It shall be the duty of all hosts to ascertain the period of self-quarantine for their guest(s) and to determine whether or not their guest(s) remain confined to their designated quarantine location throughout the period of self-quarantine.
+It shall not be a defense to a violation of this section that the host did not know the period of self-quarantine for their guest(s), that they did not know that their guest(s) were subject to the mandatory self-quarantine, or that they did not know that their guest(s) had failed to remain within the confines of the designated quarantine location.